GlobalFishingWatch/GFW_technical_documentation/files/bigquery-pipe3-table-reference.md

 ---

-# BigQuery Pipe 3 Table Reference
+# BigQuery Pipe 3 Table

 This page contains the published tables of AIS Pipeline 3 `pipe_ais_v3_published.` and their previous names in the AIS Pipeline 2.5 `pipe_production_v20201001.` If you do NOT see a table listed below it has either been archived or placed in the `internal` bucket within BQ.
 This page does NOT contain the description of the internal tables of AIS Pipeline 3 `pipe_ais_v3_internal.` Please contact the engineers and pipeline manager if you request to use an internal table for your work.